Graduate School Handbook part 14

 Procedures about the viva location

-PGR14.2.8R Where the candidate and/or Director of Studies believe there are exceptional grounds for holding the viva at another location other than specified at PGR14.2.7R, the permission of RDAB, with the agreement of the UWE Bristol Academic Registrar, must be obtained prior to the examiners being appointed.
-Such applications should be made to the Officer for RDAB in the first instance using the form RD21 (DOC).
+PGR14.2.10 Where the candidate and/or Director of Studies believe there are exceptional grounds for holding a face-to-face viva at a location other than specified at PGR14.2.7R, the permission of the Taught and Research Degrees Award Board (RDAB) must be obtained prior to the examiners being appointed.

 Regulations about the final assessment process for postgraduate research degrees